asthanashivam2000/asthanashivam2000/README.md

 # Hi there! 👋

-I'm Shivam, a passionate Product Manager asprirant with a knack for turning ideas into impactful solutions.
+I'm Shivam, a passionate Business product Manager asprirant with a knack for turning ideas into impactful solutions.
 Welcome to my GitHub portfolio! 🚀

 ## About Me